Unosquare-CoE-JavaScript/lucas-gandara/you-dont-know-js_getting_started/Chapter_3.md

-# You dont know js yet
+# You don't know js yet

 ## Chapter 3: Digging to the root of Js.